-The Adventures of Sherlock Holmes is the second and last 20th Century Fox production, the other being The Hound of the Baskervilles and it shares its sumptuous cinematography and fog-bound spooky sets.
-It's set in the late Victorian London of the original stories, and it features Homes' arch nemesis Professor Moriarty in a plot to steal the crown jewels from the Tower of London.
+The Adventures of Sherlock Holmes is the second and last 20th Century Fox production, the other being The Hound of the Baskervilles and it shares its sumptuous cinematography, lavish costumes, and fog-bound spooky sets.
+It's set in the late Victorian London of the original stories and its story revolves around Homes' arch nemesis Professor Moriarty in a dastardly plot to steal the crown jewels from the Tower of London.
 The film is the longest and most slowly paced of the series, and there's a lots going on with two parallel crimes.

 The film opens in court, with the judge acquitting Professor Moriarty for murder despite knowing he's guilty.
 Sherlock Holmes bursts into the courtroom with new evidence but it's too late to prevent Moriarty from escaping the noose.
 As they share a cab from the courtrooms, the professor promises Holmes that he will break him and “bring off the most incredible crime of the century”.

 Moriarty returns home and immediately puts his plan to defeat Holmes into action.
 He instructs one of his minions, Bassick, to deliver a cryptic note and begin the elaborate plot.
 The professor means to distract Holmes with a lesser crime, and then commit his great crime right under his nose.
 Bassick delivers the note – a drawing of a man with a bird hanging around his neck – to a man called Lloyd Brandon.